Educational Equity Statement

-Hawkeye Community College does not discriminate on the basis of sex; race; age; color; creed; national origin; religion; disability; sexual orientation; gender identity; genetic information; political affiliation or actual or potential parental, family, or marital status in its programs, activities, or employment practices.
-Veteran status is also included to the extent covered by law.
+Hawkeye Community College does not discriminate on the basis of sex; race; age; color; creed; national origin; religion; disability; marital status; sexual orientation; gender identity; genetic information; political affiliation or belief in its employment practices; educational programs and activities; admission procedures; outreach and recruitment; counseling and guidance; testing; selection, placement, appointment, and referral; or promotion/retention.
+Veteran status in educational programs, activities, employment practices, or admission procedures is also included to the extent covered by law.
 In addition, discrimination and/or retaliation of or against an individual because of an association with someone with an aforementioned protected characteristic or for reporting discrimination is also prohibited.
 Prohibited forms of sex-based discrimination include sexual harassment, sexual assault, and sexual exploitation, as well as domestic violence, dating violence, and stalking.

 Any person has the right to file a complaint alleging non-compliance by Hawkeye Community College with College, State, or Federal policies or regulations requiring non-discrimination in educational services and employment.

 Inquiries or complaints related to this Educational Equity Statement may be made to: